USER CENTRIC DESIGN AND AGILE METHODS

 Step 4.
 Road test the Brief/Designs

-Using the full and awesome power of VR it becomes possible to mock up the new designs into fully immersive prototypes for everyone right across the business or organisation to walk through and test, to provide feedback and iteration, to improve it while ironing out the creases in what becomes a virtual reality the "safe zone".
-All before embarking upon detail design, so as the client, or tenant you know what you are signing up to build, before design goes to detail, as opposed to after you get the keys and move in.
+Using the full and awesome power of VR it becomes possible to mock up the new designs into fully immersive prototypes for everyone right across the business or organisation to walk through and test, to provide feedback and iteration, to improve it while ironing out the creases in what becomes a virtual reality "safe zone".
+All done before the project embarks upon detail design, so as the client, or tenant you know what you want, and what you are signing up to build, before the design moves into the expense of detailed design and construction, that is before errors and omissions become expensive.

 Build a common understanding

-Doing things in this way allows the Agile in Buildings process to de-risk the entire procurement of your new building, getting everyone to a common understanding faster, locking in lower budget costs and eliminating late changes, all directed towards defining what needs happen to deliver more certainty of outcome, faster.
-Building in the confidence that the entire organisation who will use the new workspaces will love it, and be better in it.
+Doing things in this way allows the Agile in Buildings process to de-risk the entire procurement of your new building, getting all stakeholders at all levels of the client organisation and professional team to a common understanding faster, locking in lower budget costs and eliminating late changes.
+All directed towards defining better certainty of outcome, building user ownership, so you as client can have the confidence that the entire organisation who will use your new work-spaces will love them, and be better in them.

-If you don't do Agile in Buildings, and are happy to defer the business strategic thinking to your architect and c-suite you will still think you are getting a great building.
-The difference is if you do Agile, you will know you are getting a great building, one that is optimised to deliver maximum value and return on investment for the capital or lease finance you are putting in.
+If you don't do Agile in Buildings, and are happy to defer the detailed thinking to just your architect you can rightly still assume you will get a great building.
+The difference is if you do Agile, you will know you will get a great building, one that is optimised to deliver maximum value and return on investment for the capital or lease finance you are putting in.